Klipper3d/klipper/docs/G-Codes.md

   carriage.
 It is typically invoked from the activate_gcode and deactivate_gcode fields in a multiple extruder configuration.

-## TMC2130
+## TMC2130 and TMC2208

-The following command is available when the "tmc2130" config section is enabled:
+The following command is available when the "tmc2130" or "tmc2208" config section is enabled:
-- `DUMP_TMC STEPPER=<name>`: This command will read the TMC2130 driver
-  registers and report their values.
+- `DUMP_TMC STEPPER=<name>`: This command will read the TMC driver registers and report their values.
+- `INIT_TMC STEPPER=<name>`: This command will intitialize the TMC
+  registers.
+Needed to re-enable the driver if power to the chip is turned off then back on.

 ## Endstop adjustments by stepper phase